Friends of the Children's Work Along the Continuum: Foster Care Support

 Friends as a Foster Care Intervention

-In our last email, we talked about our priority of keeping families together to avoid the trauma of removal and placement into foster care.
+Our priority is to keep families together to avoid the trauma of removal and placement into foster care.

 When placement in foster care is unavoidable, Friends are still there as a resource to youth and their families.
 Since 2014, Friends of the Children has partnered directly with the foster care system to enroll youth in care into our program.
 Our model is proven to work with children and young adults that have experienced chronic stress and trauma.
 Young adults who experience involvement with the foster care system and who graduate from the program achieve our three long-term programmatic outcomes at the same rate as all of our program participants – remarkable results considering the national statistics for youth transitioning out of foster care: